temmy222/PyTOUGHREACT/documentation/tutorial.rst

     geo.write('geom.dat')

 After the 2D grid has been created, the reaction model is then created.
-Unlike PyTOUGH, this is done with a t2react class which provides the functionality to assign different reaction model to different segments of the grid.
+This is done with a t2react class which provides the functionality to assign different reaction model to different segments of the grid.
 The number of phases and components are also specified in this section